Seattle-area home-price gains are close to national average, for the moment

 Despite recent price gains, Seattle-area markets aren’t sizzling like they were in 2017, when double-digit price increases, bidding wars and weeklong listings were the norm.

-But brokers point to ultra-tight inventory and prospects of local job growth as indicators of an impending frenzy in the spring housing market.
+But brokers point to ultratight inventory and prospects of local job growth as indicators of an impending frenzy in the spring housing market.
 Some brokers have even talked about a possible return this spring to “2017 hotness.”

 Nationally, home prices are also on the up and up, amid a shrinking supply of homes and a three-month low in mortgage rates.
 Every city in the index saw price gains in November, a sign of a “stable” nationwide market, said Craig Lazzara, S&P managing director.

-Nationally, cities in the Southeast continued to prove attractive to home buyers.
+Nationally, cities in the Southeast continued to prove attractive to homebuyers.
 Led by robust year-over-year price gains in places like Charlotte (5.2%), Tampa (5.0%) and Atlanta (4.2%), the Southeast has topped all regions for price growth since January 2019.

 On the other hand, price growth in the formerly bustling Southwest has started to slow.
 While Phoenix still saw the highest price gains in November, 5.9% compared to the previous year, among the 20 major cities in the index, year-over-year growth in Las Vegas — until recently the nation’s hottest housing market — slipped to 2.6%, well below the national average.